JPMorgan: Navigating The Apocalypse In A Brink's Truck (NYSE:JPM)

 I've been covering the dance pretty extensively here at Seeking Alpha since September of 2019 when Not QE began.
 The main actors are the Fed, Treasury, and the banks.

 The point of the current QE Infinity regime was to drop a bomb of liquidity on the banks to make sure they were ready for whatever was coming, not just now, but over the next several quarters.
-But from the last go around, the Fed knew that the banks are not always the best transmission belts for policy in a crisis, which is why we get the facilities, but more importantly the CARES Act with the Paycheck Protection Program (NYSE:PPP) loans, and Pandemic Unemployment Assistance (PUA) payments.
+But from the last go around, the Fed knew that the banks are not always the best transmission belts for policy in a crisis, which is why we get the facilities, but more importantly the CARES Act with the Paycheck Protection Program (PPP) loans, and Pandemic Unemployment Assistance (PUA) payments.

 So, the Fed is throwing cash at the banks in 3 ways: